helenbeatriz/DjangoRecipes/README.md

 ### Favicon and Error Pages:
 A site-wide favicon has been added to provide an image in the browser's tab header for easy identification of the website when multiple tabs are open.
 A 404 error page has been implemented to redirect users to the main website if they access a broken link.
 A 403 error page has been created to provide feedback to users when attempting to access unauthorized content, covering pages such as Create Menu, Edit Menu, Delete Menu, Edit Booking, and Delete Booking.
 A 500 error page has also been implemented to alert users when an internal server error occurs.

+**Log in to Admin Panel**:

+    - Access the admin panel by going to [http://localhost:8000/admin](http://localhost:8000/admin).
+    - Log in using the superuser credentials you created earlier.
+    - You should be able to access the Django admin panel and manage recipes and other data.

 ### Base Setup
 The base setup epic is for all stories needed for the base set up of the application.
 Without the base setup, the app would not be possible so it was the first epic to be delivered as all other features depend on the completion of the base setup.